 In a recent Deloitte survey, 53% of women stated that their stress levels are higher now than they were a year ago, and 46% report feeling employee burnout.
 In fact, a 2021 Women in the Workplace study by McKinsey found the gap in burnout between women and men has almost doubled.

-This topic was among the main points discussed at Women@Work 2022: Redefining the Workforce of Tomorrow, a virtual summit hosted by ADP on May 5, 2022.
+This topic was among the main points discussed at Women@Work 2022, a virtual summit hosted by ADP.
 During the panel "Addressing Employee Burnout and Mental Wellness," which was moderated by Senior Director of ADP Global HR Amy Freshman and featured the likes of Nataly Kogan, entrepreneur and best-selling author; Alexis Krivkovich, Senior Partner at McKinsey & Company; Miram McLemore, Director of Enterprise Strategy and Evangelism at AWS; and Dr. Lizette Ojeda, Diversity, Leadership & Wellbeing Speaker; participants explored how organizations can make progress in understanding and reducing burnout among women at work.
 The conversation examined the factors that contribute to burnout, touched on the early warning signs and how to identify them, and dug into why organizational support for mental wellness is essential.

 "Women are now doing triple-duty and shouldering the responsibility of ensuring the wellbeing of their family, colleagues and team members," notes Krivkovich, who cited her organization's recent finding that women check on the well-being of their coworkers two to three times more often than their male counterparts.
 However, this is just one factor that plays into burnout among women at work.